Scholarships and funding

-The application for 2020W awards is from August 15, 2020 – September 15, 2020 (11:59 PM PST).
+A list of available awards and updated application information for the 2021 Winter Session will be posted on this page in late August.
+The application deadline for 2021W awards is September 20, 2021 (11:59 PM PT).
 Applications are evaluated sequentially by award.
 Recipients will be notified as decisions are made, from early October until late November.

-If the word “scholarship” is in the award title or if there is any mention of academics in the award description, the following credit and grade requirements must be met for a scholarship or academic award for 19W: Notes: If the word “scholarship” is not in the award title and there is no mention of academics in the award description, you must meet the following criteria to be eligible for a non-academic service award for 19W:
+If the word ‘scholarship’ is in the award title or there is any mention of academic standing in the award description, the following credit and grade requirements must be met: 20W Service Awards If the word ‘scholarship’ is not in the award title and there is no mention of academic standing in the award description, you must meet the following criteria:

-If the word “scholarship” is in the award title or if there is any mention of academics in the award description, the following credit and grade requirements must be met for a scholarship or academic award for 19W:
+If the word ‘scholarship’ is in the award title or there is any mention of academic standing in the award description, the following credit and grade requirements must be met:

-If the word “scholarship” is not in the award title and there is no mention of academics in the award description, you must meet the following criteria to be eligible for a non-academic service award for 19W:
+If the word ‘scholarship’ is not in the award title and there is no mention of academic standing in the award description, you must meet the following criteria:

 - provide all biographic details as applicable